-Most financial aid requires filling out the Free Application for Federal Student Aid (FAFSA)
+- Most financial aid requires filling out the Free Application for Federal Student Aid (FAFSA)

 The FAFSA is the application for federal grants, work-study, and federal loans.
 Colleges and most state grant programs use the FAFSA to award their financial aid.
-Check your school financial aid website to see if you need to submit additional forms.
+Check your school’s financial aid website to see if you need to submit additional forms.
 When filling out your FAFSA, note that many state grant applications require you to list an in-state school first for consideration.
 You can find additional resources on filing the FAFSA on our website, with articles like Need Help Paying for College?
 We Have Tips for Filing the FAFSA.

-Know and meet financial aid application deadlines
+- Know and meet financial aid application deadlines

-Don’t rule out a college because you think it’s too expensive
+- Don’t rule out a college because you think it’s too expensive

-If you’ve followed the advice above, you should receive financial aid packages from a few schools, if you are eligible.
+If you’ve followed the steps above, you should receive financial aid packages from a few schools, if you are eligible.
 You can compare the amount of scholarships, grants, work-study, and loans offered at each school, and calculate your net costs at each.
 When determining your school costs, consider all expenses – tuition, fees, room, board, books, supplies, transportation, and personal expenses.
-The makeup of your financial aid package differs among your schools, and the net cost may differ as well.
-If you need additional aid, there may be other federal loans and private loans to help cover your portion of costs.
+The makeup of your financial aid package differs among schools, and the net cost may differ as well.
+If you need additional aid, there may be other federal and private student loans to help cover your portion of costs.

 Before you accept your financial aid and make a final decision about the school you will attend, be sure to read all the information accompanying your financial aid offer.
-You should fully understand each program in your package, your obligations, and and the renewal process for each program.
+You should fully understand each program in your package, your obligations, and the renewal process for each program.
 If you have questions, your college financial aid office is an excellent resource.